Sony trying to find alternatives to release 'The Interview'

 Lynton told CNN's Fareed Zakaria that "there has not been one major VOD – video on demand distributor – one major e-commerce site that has stepped forward and said they are willing to distribute this movie for us."

-He also recognized in a separate interview with NPR that "people have been generally fearful about their systems being corrupted."
+He also recognised in a separate interview with NPR that "people have been generally fearful about their systems being corrupted."

-Netflix Inc, one of the biggest players in online streaming, would not discuss its interest in "The Interview," or lack thereof.

 "We are approached on virtually every unconventional release by the networks and studios and, as a matter of course, don't discuss publicly the pitches, concepts or ideas that come our way," Netflix said in a statement.